frida/frida-website/docs/ios.md

 You can now live-edit the aforementioned JavaScript files as you read `man CCryptorCreate`, and start diving deeper and deeper into your iOS apps.

-## Building your own tool from scratch
+## Building your own tools

-While the CLI tools like *frida-trace*, *frida-repl*, etc., are definitely quite useful, there might be times when you'd like to build your own tool harnessing the powerful [Frida APIs](/docs/javascript-api/).
+While the CLI tools like *frida-trace*, *frida-repl*, etc., are definitely quite useful, there might be times when you'd like to build your own tools harnessing the powerful [Frida APIs](/docs/javascript-api/).
 For that we would recommend reading the chapters on [Functions](/docs/functions) and [Messages](/docs/functions), and anywhere you see `frida.attach()` just